Mortgage Payoff Calculator – See How Extra Payments Cut Your Loan Term

 Common Mistakes to Avoid

-• Not specifying “apply to principal”
+• Not specifying that extra payments should go to principal

-• Skipping employer retirement matching
+• Skipping employer retirement matching to free up more cash

 Real-Life Examples